Privacy Policy

 7.1.
 YooKassa is used to process payments.
 After the user submits the license purchase form, the payment form may load the official widget and YooKassa/YooMoney resources required for payment.
 Bank card details are entered into the payment form and are not transmitted to Redacto.

 7.2.
-An SMTP provider may be used to deliver license keys and service messages.
+An SMTP provider may be used to deliver license keys, sandbox verification codes/links, and service messages.
 Only the data necessary to send the email is provided.

 7.3.
 If the user has opted in to marketing, Redacto may export the email address, consent timestamp, consent version, and unsubscribe URL to an external email service.
 Marketing emails are not sent without separate consent.